AAC-Open-Source-Pool/WildHaven/README.md

 <img src ="https://i.imgur.com/xrm5CmK_d.webp?maxwidth=760&fidelity=grand" width = "250px" height = "500px">

 ## Contribution
-We welcome contributions to Mixmuse!
+We welcome contributions to WildHaven!
 To contribute, follow these steps:

 1.⁠ ⁠Understand the Project Philosophy:
 Read through the README.md file to familiarize yourself with the project's goals and structure.